COUNCIL ON POSTSECONDARY EDUCATION

 Although the length of each adjudication by hearing will vary depending on the totality of the circumstances, the Covered Entities strives to issue the hearing officer’s written determination within fourteen (14) business days of the conclusion of the hearing.

-LX.
+XXIV.
 Dismissal During Investigation or Adjudication

 The Covered Entity shall dismiss a Formal Complaint at any point during the investigation or adjudication process if the Title IX Coordinator determines that one or more of the following is true: